 Good doughnuts don’t necessarily have to be fried – you can bake them and create a similar crust without all the oil and mess.
 The crunchy exterior is spectacular to bite into and mini doughnuts seem to be the perfect size – small and decadent enough without feeling like you have consumed too much.

-I use eggnog in the batter and the glaze to give the doughnut just a hint of Christmas flavor without it being too overpowering.
+The flavorings in this recipe definitely have the holiday spirit.
+I use eggnog in the batter and the glaze to give the doughnut just a hint of Christmas cheer.
 The chopped dried cranberries add a hint of chew to the already delicious cinnamon cake doughnut.
 The doughnut batter can be prepared ahead and poured into the doughnut pan just before baking.
-Baked Mini Doughnuts with Eggnog Cranberry Glaze make a great holiday morning treat!
+Baked Mini Doughnuts with Eggnog Cranberry Glaze make a great Santa Claus treat!

 1 cup all purpose flour

 1/4 teaspoon nutmeg